Marshal-Alone/ecommerce-chatbot/README.md

 4. Open your browser and navigate to `http://localhost:3000`

+## Features

+- Interactive chat interface
+- Product search and recommendations
+- Responsive design for all devices
+- Real-time chat interaction

 ## API Endpoints

 - **GET /api/test**: Test endpoint to verify API is working
+- **POST /api/chat**: Send messages to the chatbot and get responses